Valencia: Peninsular War

+Post-war

-Ferdinand VII became king after the victorious end of the Peninsular War, which freed Spain from Napoleonic domination.
-When he returned on 24 March 1814 from exile in France, the Cortes requested that he respect the liberal Constitution of 1812, which seriously limited royal powers.
+Ferdinand VII returned to the throne at end of the Peninsular War, which freed Spain from Napoleonic domination.
+On his return, on 24 March 1814 from exile in France, the Cortes requested that he respect the liberal Constitution of 1812, which significantly limited royal powers.
 Ferdinand refused and went to Valencia instead of Madrid.
 Here, on 17 April, General Elio invited the King to reclaim his absolute rights and put his troops at the King's disposition.
 The king abolished the Constitution of 1812 and dissolved the two chambers of the Spanish Parliament on 10 May.
 Thus began six years (1814–1820) of absolutist rule, but the constitution was reinstated during the Trienio Liberal, a period of three years of liberal government in Spain from 1820 to 1823.

-On the death of King Ferdinand VII in 1833, Baldomero Espartero became one of the most ardent defenders of the hereditary rights of the king's daughter, the future Isabella II.
-During the regency of Maria Cristina, Espartero ruled Spain for two years as its 18th Prime Minister from 16 September 1840 to 21 May 1841.
+On King Ferdinand VII's death in 1833, Baldomero Espartero became one of the most ardent defenders of the hereditary rights of the king's daughter, the future Isabella II.
+During the regency of Maria Cristina, Espartero ruled Spain for two years as its 18th prime minister from 16 September 1840 to 21 May 1841.
 City life in Valencia carried on in a revolutionary climate, with frequent clashes between liberals and republicans.

 The reign of Isabella II as an adult (1843–1868) was a period of relative stability and growth for Valencia.
-During the second half of the 19th century the bourgeoisie encouraged the development of the city and its environs; land-owners were enriched by the introduction of the orange crop and the expansion of vineyards and other crops.
+During the second half of the 19th century the bourgeoisie encouraged the development of the city and its environs; landowners were enriched by the introduction of the orange crop and the expansion of vineyards and other crops.
 This economic boom corresponded with a revival of local traditions and of the Valencian language, which had been ruthlessly suppressed from the time of Philip V.

-Works to demolish the walls of the old city started on 20 February 1865.
-The demolition works of the citadel ended after the 1868 Glorious Revolution.
+Work to demolish the walls of the old city started on 20 February 1865.
+The demolition of the citadel ended after the 1868 Glorious Revolution.

+During the Cantonal rebellion in 1873, Valencia was the capital of the short-lived Valencian Canton.

-Following the introduction of the universal manhood suffrage in the late 19th century, the political landscape in Valencia—until then consisting of the bipartisanship characteristic of the early Restoration period—experienced a change, leading to a growth of republican forces, gathered around the emerging figure of Vicente Blasco Ibáñez.
-Not unlike the equally republican lerrouxism, the Populist Blasquism came to mobilize the Valencian masses by promoting anticlericalism.
-Meanwhile, in reaction, the right-wing coalesced around several initiatives such as the Catholic League or the re-formulation of the Valencian Carlism and the Valencianism did similarly with organizations such as Valencia Nova or the Unió Valencianista.
+Following the introduction of universal manhood suffrage in the late 19th century, the political landscape in Valencia—until then consisting of the bipartisanship characteristic of the early Restoration period—experienced a change, leading to a growth of republican forces, gathered around the emerging figure of Vicente Blasco Ibáñez.
+Not unlike the equally republican Lerrouxism, the Populist Blasquism came to mobilize the Valencian masses by promoting anticlericalism.
+Meanwhile, in reaction, the right-wing coalesced around several initiatives such as the Catholic League or the reformulation of Valencian Carlism, and Valencianism did similarly with organizations such as Valencia Nova or the Unió Valencianista.